microsoft/azure-health-data-services-workshop/Challenge-06 - Research Azure Data Analytics/Readme.md

 In the first part of this challenge, we will discover if gender and/or age are good predictors of Flu vaccination rates.

 ### Learning Objectives for Challenge-06
-By the end of the section you will be able to
 * Import Anonymized FHIR data into Azure Databricks
-* Flatten the data structure to a tabular format
+* Flatten the data into a tabular format
 * Produce descriptive statistics on the dataset
-* Visualize data elements within the dataset
 * Perform a Chi-Square test to determine the effect of one variable on another

+Bonus
+* Use Power BI to visualize elements within the dataset

 ### Prerequisites
 * Deployed FHIR service
 * Azure Databricks
-* Completed Challenge - Export and Anonymize Data
+* Completed Challenge-05 - Export and Anonymize Data

 ### Step 1
 Clone this repo: